webyrd/Barliman/README.md

 * add paren hilighting/blinking when the parens match.
 * for the case in which a simple function is being used to generate test inputs and answers for a more complex version of the same function, may need or want a grounder to make sure answers are fully ground.
 May also want a grounder for code, esp for the best guess pane.
 Although grounding code may not be necessary or ideal.
 * would be smart to only re-run Scheme processes when the Scheme code actually *changes* -- for example, white space characters outside of an S-expr shouldn't trigger re-evaluation.
 One way would be to compare "before" and "after" S-exprs to see if anything has changed.
 Could run a single Scheme instance and call `equal?` to see if the code has actually changed.
 This could be a big win for expensive computations.
-* show reified test inputs and outputs upon success, for all tests
 * add ability to save and load examples/tests/semantics, and include interesting examples, such as a tiny Scheme interpreter written in Scheme, state machine using mutual recursion, examples from pearls, etc.
 * add structured editor for semantics and for type inferencer (as an alternative to/in addition to the free-form editor)
 * add 'transpose S-expression' and other useful Emacs editing commands
-* move as much work as possible into NSTasks, such as loading files.
+* possibly move as much work as possible into NSTasks, such as loading files.
 * possibly add pairs of tests as processes, once individual tests complete successfully
 * change green text to bold font instead
 * add structured editing capability, with automatic addition of right parens, auto-addition of logic variables, and perhaps something like paredit
-* add syntax-directed auto-indentation of code
+* add syntax-directed auto-indentation of code (thanks Michael Ballantyne, Guannan Wei, Pierce Darragh, Michael Adams, for discussions on how this might work)
 * figure out how to do syntax-directed hilighlighting, and precise hilighting of syntax errors.
 May not be as important if I go the structured editor route.
 Although perhaps this should be an option, either way.
 * add documentation/tutorial
 * add paper prototype for desired features